callihiggins/IMA-FE/finalassessment.md

 Once you are finished:

-    1) Copy/paste your text into the text box provided on the Final Assessment assignment on NYU Classes.
+    1) Copy/paste your text into the text box provided on the Final Assessment assignment on Brightspace.

     2) Find someone to give you a high five because you finished the semester strong!